awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindowtarget.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResourceType`  <a name="cfn-ssm-maintenancewindowtarget-resourcetype"></a>
-The type of target that is being registered with the Maintenance Window\.
+The type of target that is being registered with the maintenance window\.
 *Required*: Yes
 *Type*: String
 *Allowed Values*: `INSTANCE`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Targets`  <a name="cfn-ssm-maintenancewindowtarget-targets"></a>
-The targets, either instances or tags\.
-Specify instances using the following format:
- `Key=instanceids,Values=<instanceid1>,<instanceid2>`
-Tags are specified using the following format:
- `Key=<tag name>,Values=<tag value>`\.
+The targets to register with the maintenance window\.
+In other words, the instances to run commands on when the maintenance window runs\.
+You can specify targets using either instance IDs or tags that have been applied to instances\.
+ **Example 1**: Specify instance IDs
+ `Key=InstanceIds,Values=instance-id-1,instance-id-2,instance-id-3 `
+ **Example 2**: Use tag key\-pairs applied to instances
+ `Key=tag:my-tag-key,Values=my-tag-value-1,my-tag-value-2 `
+ **Example 3**: Use tag\-keys applied to instances
+ `Key=tag-key,Values=my-tag-key-1,my-tag-key-2 `
+For more information about these examples formats, including the best use case for each one, see [Examples: Register Targets with a Maintenance Window](https://docs.aws.amazon.com/systems-manager/latest/userguide/mw-cli-tutorial-targets-examples.html) in the *AWS Systems Manager User Guide*\.
 *Required*: Yes
 *Type*: [List](aws-properties-ssm-maintenancewindowtarget-targets.md) of [Targets](aws-properties-ssm-maintenancewindowtarget-targets.md)
 *Maximum*: `5`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `WindowId`  <a name="cfn-ssm-maintenancewindowtarget-windowid"></a>
-The ID of the Maintenance Window to register the target with\.
+The ID of the maintenance window to register the target with\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `20`